-The VCD Waveform Editor does not allow the user to edit a VCD file, it only allows viewing.
-But since it resides in the same location in the GUI as all the other Editors (see page 26), and it opens whenever the user selects a VCD file, we'll think of it as an editor in read-only mode.
+The VCD Waveform Editor does not allow editing a VCD file.
+It only allows viewing.
+But since it resides in the same location in the GUI as all the other Editors (see page 26), and it opens whenever a VCD file is selected, it can be thought of as an editor in read-only mode.

-The waveform viewer allows the user to examine VCD output in a familiar waveform visualization, displaying how signals change values over time.
-It is typically used to examine the VCD output that gets generated when Running the Snapshot Debugger (see page 318).
-(See also: Snapshot Debugger View (see page 142))
+The waveform viewer allows examining VCD output in a familiar waveform visualization, displaying how signals change values over time.
+It is typically used to examine the VCD output that gets generated when Running the Snapshot Debugger (see page 327) (see also: Snapshot Debugger View (see page 139)).

-As with familiar waveform editors, the user can manipulate the placement of a Marker (here, a pink vertical line) with the mouse in the graphical waveform area, so that they can see the value of all signals at the same instant of time.
-The user can also re-order the signals (move an individual signal vertically amongst its peers) and hide/show individual signals.
+As with familiar waveform editors, the placement of a Marker (here, a pink vertical line) can be manipulated with the mouse in the graphical waveform area, so that the value of all signals at the same instant of time can be seen.
+Signals can also be re-ordered (an individual signal moved vertically amongst its peers) and individual signals can be hidden or shown.
 If necessary, signals may be duplicated in the display so that they can be displayed adjacent to multiple peers for ease of value comparisons.
 It is, of course, possible to change the zoom level of the graphical waveform area if desired.